hardscrabble/hardscrabble.github.io/_posts/2012-02-26-introducing-myself-to-the-command-line.md

 It's kind of weird that when I `rmdir something`, it doesn't go to the trash, it's just *gone*.

-`pushd` and `popd` are kind of baking my noodle (as [Corey likes to say](#deadlinktooldpodcastinterviewiwthcorey).
+`pushd` and `popd` are kind of baking my noodle (as Corey likes to say (note: this used to link to a podcast, but that podcast is gone).
 Is this like the popping and locking of the programming world?
 Maybe I should take a break.

 OK so you're in a directory.
 You `pushd to/a/folder` and now you're there, but you sort of bookmarked where you were.
 If you want to go back there you `popd`.
 If you push somewhere, then push somewhere else, then `pushd` over and over you can cycle back and forth between them.
 If you `popd` over and over you can go back through the stack (from most recent to least recent I think?) of your `pushd`s.